Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive: Model and Signal-to-Noise Ratio

 We adopt the same non-Hermitian sensor setup as in \cite{McDonald2020}.
 Consider a $N$-site 1D cavity array subject to parametric drives on each bond described by the Hamiltonian in a rotating frame set by the drive frequency as

 Here we consider open boundary conditions, and $\hat{a}_i$ denotes the mode annihilation operator on site $i$, $w$ depicts the nearest-neighbour hopping term, $\Delta$ is the nearest-neighbour two-photon drive, and the drive frequency is assumed to be resonant with the cavity mode for simplicity.
 We take both $w$ and $\Delta$ to be positive and $w>\Delta$.
-The setup is illustrated in Fig.~1(a), which may be realized by quantum optical systems or superconducting circuits.
+The Heisenberg equations of motion are The setup is illustrated in Fig.~1(a), which may be realized by quantum optical systems or superconducting circuits.

 The dynamics generated by $\hat{H}_S$ actually corresponds to two copies of the Hatano-Nelson chain.
 To make this clear, we turn to the basis of local canonical quadrature operators $\hat{x}_i$ and $\hat{p}_i$ defined by $\hat{a}_i=\frac{\hat{x}_i+i\hat{p}_i}{\sqrt{2}}$, which reads